 Included – Non-Alcoholic Drinks

-The Storyteller Cafe is our top pick for standard Buffets inside the resort hotels.
-Nestled inside the splendid Grand Californian Hotel, The Storytellers Cafe is a grand woodcutters style hall.
-High Ceilings, rich wooden fixtures and an air of an easier better life of yesteryear.
+The Storyteller Cafe is our top pick for a standard buffet inside the resort hotels.
+Nestled inside the splendid Grand Californian Hotel, The Storytellers Cafe is a grand woodcutters-style hall.
+High Ceilings, rich wooden fixtures, and an air of an easier better life of yesteryear.
 The setting is certainly more upmarket than the other hotel buffets.

-Chearchets meets here are a little different and Micky and Minnie appear in 19th Cetnrury Explorer garb which gives a completely unique experience, you can also expect some critter characters, Chip and Dale along with Raccoons and bears regularly make an appearance at the tables.
+Characters meets and greets are a little different here with Mickey and Minnie appearing in 19th century Explorer garb which gives a completely unique experience, you can also expect some critter characters, Chip and Dale along with Raccoons and Bears regularly make an appearance at the tables.

-Overall while we have ranked the three Hotel Character Buffets, but really none of them are worth leaving your hotel for, we would just visit the buffet in our hotel of choice as the options are so closely matched.
-Of course, you may not be staying in a Disney Hotel (all though you are still free to visit the character meals) or looking for something a bit different in which case our top to choice mix things up quite a bit!
+Overall while we have ranked the three Hotel Character Buffets, really none of them are worth leaving your hotel for, we would just visit the buffet in our hotel of choice as the options are so closely matched.
+Of course, you may not be staying in a Disney Hotel (although you are still free to visit the character meals) or looking for something a bit different, in which case our top 2 choices do mix things up quite a bit!

 2 – Minnie & Friends – Breakfast in the Park – Plaza Inn – Disneyland Park